Disclosing Medical Records in Injury Claims: What You Need to Know

-Fortunately, our personal injury lawyers in Brunswick are prepared to help you disclose your medical records in a manner that does not invade your privacy yet shows sufficient proof of your injuries to help validate your claim.
+When pursuing compensation for an injury, disclosing your medical records can be a delicate matter.
+Insurance companies often try to find a reason to deny or devalue your claim by reviewing patients’ medical histories.
+Fortunately, our personal injury lawyers are prepared to help you disclose your medical records in a manner that does not invade your privacy while providing sufficient proof of your injuries to help validate your claim.

 Who Can Review My Medical Records?

 Thanks to the Health Insurance Portability and Accountability Act (HIPAA), individuals have the right to keep their personal health records, including health and mental records, private.
 Only you have the right to access this information, but you may provide written permission to someone else, such as a treating doctor or insurance company, to review your records.